Rushmerk/test-git/README.md

-eu to so aprendendo html e testando a ferramenta, eh isto ignora
+eu SO TO aprendendo html e testando a ferramenta, eh isto ignora